googleforgames/open-match/docs/development.md

 Note: Although Google Cloud Platform includes some free usage, you may incur charges following this guide if you use GCP products.

+**This project has not completed a first-line security audit, and there are definitely going to be some service accounts that are too permissive.
+This should be fine for testing/development in a local environment, but absolutely should not be used as-is in a production environment.**

 ## Example of building using Google Cloud Builder

 The [Quickstart for Docker](https://cloud.google.com/cloud-build/docs/quickstart-docker) guide explains how to set up a project, enable billing, enable Cloud Build, and install the Cloud SDK if you haven't do these things before.
 Once you get to 'Preparing source files' you are ready to continue with the steps below.